Skip to main content

 • The product labeling, advertising and literature are not misleading.

 To make a PFAS reduction claim, a water filter must be able to reduce PFAS to below 20 parts per trillion.
-NSF Certified products must be retested periodically and manufacturing facilities must be inspected every year, which ensures products continue to meet all requirements.
+NSF-certified products must be retested periodically, and manufacturing facilities must be inspected annually to ensure that products continue to meet all requirements.

 To find products that are certified by NSF to reduce PFAS in drinking water, see NSF’s certification listings.